Living Sweet Moments

 My favorite French dessert.
 This scrumptious classic Opera Cake recipe step by step instructions

-After the cake is set with trim down the top and sides to eliminate imperfections.
+After the cake is set, trim it down the top and sides to eliminate imperfections.

 Please keep in mind to make the layers fairly uniform.
 Otherwise, it will affect the taste and look of the cake.